maltelau/circularinference_standemo/README.md

 * Fiddling with max_treedepth and adapt_delta

 Ideas I still vaguely feel like I haven't explored enough
-* Put very tight priors on the a parameters due to them flatting out so much when far from zero
+* Put very tight priors on the loop strength parameters due to them flatting out so much when far from zero
 * Do away with the logit transform on the w parameters.
 This is all to work around the specific boundaries the function expects.
 We didn't need this for the no-symptom model since we could do `participant_effects ~ multi_normal(main_effects, sigma)` and could just put bounds on the main effects and the participant effects parameters.
 I asked [last month](http://discourse.mc-stan.org/t/bounds-depending-on-parameter-error-lub-constrain-lb-is/1937/3) about working out those bounds, but now I can't see how to do the same for three interdependent parameters (ie wSelf, wSelfP, wSelfSymptoms)

+So, in summary: We have five "fixed effects" parameters.
+We'd like to put glm-style participant and symptom effects on each of them.
+Adding symptom strength ruined the sampling.
+So that may be the issue, or perhaps that in combination with other quirks of the model.

+Thoughts?